-This is your framework contract with us in relation to particular payment accounts referenced herewith and for the purposes of the regulations.
+This is your Regulation 76 ‘Framework Contract’ with us in relation to particular payment accounts referenced herewith and for the purposes of the Regulations.

 St Canice’s Kilkenny Credit Union offers savings accounts to its members with the following capabilities: